ringarochkryss/bandwebsite/README.md

 All pages is easily accessed through buttons in the main menue and illustrated with icons to make the content appealing and easy to use.

-Navigaion bar displays access to the other pages and the footer holds social links.
+Navigation bar displays access to the other pages and the footer holds social links.

 ---